The Department of Computer Science and Engineering reviews applications to its graduate programs twice per year. The deadlines are:

 - For the M.S. and M.E. programs, GRE Quantitative scores of 160 or higher and GRE Verbal scores of 145 or higher.

-- For international applicants, a TOEFL score of 80 or higher, or an IELTS score of 6.5 or higher.
+- For international applicants, a TOEFL score of 80 or higher, or an IELTS score of 6.5 or higher, or a Duolingo score of 115 or higher.